-For all the grief I give the Crusaders of the First Crusade, it would be wrong not to note that they actually did accomplish what they set out to accomplish, the capture of Jerusalem.
-Well, OK, what they officially set out to accomplish was to buy the Byzantine Empire some relief from the Turks who were pushing closer to Constantinople all the time, and they kind of did bupkis in that regard, but Jerusalem was always the campaign’s secret-not so secret real goal, and they did it.
-In reality, the actual conquest of the city was a little anti-climactic; fighting through the Seljuks to the north was more challenging than relieving the deeply-declining Fatimids of Jerusalem.
+One thing that sets the First Crusade apart from the rest of the Crusades, apart from it being first, is that it actually succeeded.
+Without qualification, without changing the conditions in the middle of the campaign, these guys accomplished what they set out to accomplish—they captured Jerusalem.
+Well, OK, what they officially set out to accomplish was to buy the Byzantine Empire some relief from the Seljuk Turks, who were advancing closer to Constantinople all the time, and they didn’t really do very much in that regard.
+But taking Jerusalem was always the campaign’s not-so-secret real goal, and they did it.
+And ultimately, you could even say the conquest of the city was a little anti-climactic.
+Fighting through the Seljuks to the north was a lot more challenging than taking Jerusalem from the rapidly-declining Fatimid Caliphate.

 Read the rest at my new home, Foreign Exchanges!